 Types of Ceremonial Requests

 Proclamations – A proclamation is a formal declaration by the Mayor of a day/week/month in honor of a special event.
 Proclamations will not be issued for business groundbreaking, ribbon-cutting, or grand-opening events.
-Whenever possible, a sample proclamation or wording should be provided.
+A sample proclamation or wording should be provided and can be amended by City staff.
 One formal presentation copy will be provided at no charge.
 Additional presentation copies will be made available for a fee.
 Proclamations should be picked up in the City Secretary’s Office at 121 S. Velasco St. Angleton, Texas unless other arrangements have been made.
 If you would like the proclamation presented by the Mayor or Council at a Council Meeting or an event, please indicate this with your request.

 Certificates – A certificate is a formal document that extends special recognition.
 A certificate may be issued for a person or organization for an accomplishment or contribution to show appreciation.
 Certificates may also be issued for a request when a proclamation or other recognition is not appropriate for the occasion.
 One formal copy will be issued for each individual or organization to be recognized per request.
 If you would like the certificate presented by the Mayor or Council at a Council Meeting or an event, please indicate this with your request.